lucasmoten/ods19/README.md

 An RPM will be built, owned by root with the following naming pattern `object-drive-{major}.{minor}-{version}-{buildnumber}.{YYYY}{MM}{DD}.x86_64.rpm`

-For example: object-drive-1.0-v1.0.19-SNAPSHOT.20190128.x86_64.rpm
+For example: object-drive-1.1-v1.1.0-SNAPSHOT.20190225.x86_64.rpm

-The makerpm script supports passing arguments to specify the version and build number used for the package and filename.
-For example, to make an RPM as version 1.0.9 and build 2600, you can call
+The makerpm script supports passing arguments to specify the version, build number, and tag version used for the package and filename.
+For example, to make an RPM as version 1.1.0 and build 2600, and tag you can call

 ```
-./makerpm 1.0.9 2600
+./makerpm 1.1.0 2600 v1.1.0b4
 ```

 When no arguments are given, the version number is taken by parsing the top most release entry